 Lunch as well as break-time snacks meet the requirements of the Government Nutritional Standards and Healthy Eating guidelines.
 Meals are provided on a cafeteria basis through our contract with Surrey Commercial Services who provide a wide range of meals and snacks to suit all tastes and dietary requirements.
 Students also have the option of bringing their own packed lunch to school.

 Current menu options operate on a 3 week cycle.
-These can be accessed by clicking here.

 The cafeteria operate a biometric ‘cashless’ system, where students can purchase items by simply placing their finger on a scanner at the point of sale or by swipe card.

 Parents can credit accounts via Parent Pay .
 This is the preferred method to ensure full parental oversight of payments.
 Students can credit accounts by cash or cheque via the scanner in the Main Hall (write your child’s full name and form on the back of the cheque and make it payable to ‘Surrey Commercial Services’).
 By default a daily spend limit of £5.00 will be set for all students and no food/drink above that amount will be permitted.